Training & FAQs

 General RWA Process Questions

 Specific project questions should always be directed to your Project Manager, but an additional resource for other RWA questions are the regional RWA Managers.
-The list of regional RWA Managers is available at this link [PDF - 249 KB].
+The list of regional RWA Managers is available at this link: http://www.gsa.gov/portal/mediaId/182039/fileName/RS_CoreTeam_Date_Removed_from_Banner.action

 RWA Form 2957

 The RWA Form 2957 contains blocks that have to be completed by both the customer and PBS.
-All customer required fields are located on page 1 of the form and instructions on filling out the form are found on pages 4 and 5.
+All customer required fields are located on page 1 of the form and instructions on filling out the form are found on pages 3 and 4.
 The form is located here.
+Note: Customers are encouraged to enter RWA data directly into eRETA.
+Data entered into eRETA is autopopulated onto the RWA Form 2957, so if a customer fills out the information in eRETA, then they won’t have to manually fill out the Form since eRETA does it for them.
+More information can be found at www.gsa.gov/ereta under the ‘eRETA Training Materials’ tab.

 It is suggested that PBS assist the customer with filling out the RWA form, but not do it all for the customer.
 It is important that the customer know and understand its financial information and requirements.